-Starting a Food Cart is one of the most ideal and affordable ways to enter the food industry.
-Lower risks and investment makes the food cart one of the most popular high-profit food business ideas, among the various restaurant formats for opening a food business.
-However, for making your Food Cart business successful, you need to have a good product that should be in demand and a good location which will ensure your long-term viability in the market.
+Starting a food cart is one of the most ideal and affordable ways to enter the food industry.
+Lower risks and investment makes the business one of the most popular high-profit food business ideas among the various restaurant formats for opening a food business.
+However, for making your food cart business successful, you need to have a good product that should be in demand and a good location that will ensure your long-term viability in the market.
 In recent years, the food cart business has been flourishing with street food lovers flocking from miles around.
 A food cart business is a manageable way to get started in retail without committing a lot of money that goes into the setting up of the restaurant.

 Conduct a Comprehensive Research

 You need to conduct detailed research on the following aspects before starting your food cart business.

 - The Product and Market Research.

 - Who is your target audience and what is their demographic?

-- The location where the Food Cart will be set up.
+- The location where the business will be set up.

 - The licenses and certificates that would be required for your Food Cart Business.